Disease Guide ·Hyperthyroidism ·2026

 Age-Related Exclusions

 Some policies have age enrollment limits or higher premiums for senior cats.
-A few insurers won't enroll cats over 10-14 years old — right when hyperthyroidism becomes most likely.
-If you have a senior cat, check enrollment age limits carefully before applying.
+Few insurers accept cats over 10-14 years old-exactly when hyperthyroidism peaks.
+Check enrollment age limits carefully.

 🇺🇸 US Pet Insurance Guide